rahultiwari576/javascript/js/Arrays_Objects_Maps/Filter method in Arrays & Objects/filterArraysAndObjects.md

 let yy = xx.filter(yellow);
 ```

 - And here in this function we are filtering out the element which has length not equal to `0`.
-In this case, `harsh` will be returned to `filter` method and `filter` method will creates a new array ['harsh']
+In this case, `harsh` will be returned to `filter` method and `filter` method will creates a new array ['harsh'].

 ```js
 function yellow(element, index, array) {